“Be advised, it is a production worth crossing continents, even oceans to see.”

 The richest man in Vienna has invited an opera group and a troupe of commedia dell’arte actors, led by Zerbinetta, to perform at his party.
 The two troupes quarrel about who should perform first, but the major-domo announces that the performances must be simultaneous in order to end before the fireworks.
 The composer initially refuses to make any changes to his opera, but the music master reminds him that he won’t get his reward unless the opera is performed.
 He agrees to abridge the opera, but the singers are adamant that only others’ arias must be cut.
 As the dance master gives Zerbinetta a role in the opera plot, the desperate composer realises what he has agreed to.

 The opera performance begins.
 Ariadne, who’s been abandoned by Theseus, is on the island of Naxos with the nymphs Nayad, Dryad and Echo.
 Ariadne bemoans her fate and longs for death.
 Zerbinetta’s troupe tries to lift her spirits by singing and dancing, but it’s all in vain.
 In a long and glorious aria, Zerbinetta advocates forgetting the past and finding a new lover.
-Ariadne chooses the Harlequin from the troupe and they sing a duet about love.
 The nymphs announce someone’s arrival.
 It’s Bacchus, who Ariadne mistakes for the harbinger of death.
 Bacchus falls in love with Ariadne.
 Ariadne wants to follow him, and the opera ends with a duet by Ariadne and Bacchus.

 A full synopsis and background information are available in the programme booklet.